NitroVesper/Gats/README.md

-# Gats
+# Gats Remake Alpha Version 1.0.0
-Gats remake, pick a gun, shoot, get powerups, play alongside friends and allies against the enemy.
-This is in Alpha version.
+Gats remake, pick a gun, shoot, get powerups, play alongside friends and allies against the enemy.\n This is in Alpha version.
 This is the private Source of gats Remake, made from 5 contributors!
 Please read GNU General Public License v3.0!